 They must then pass a comprehensive examination that tests knowledge of tree safety, maintenance, and biology, plus tree diagnosis.
 To remain certified, arborists must keep up with the latest developments in tree care and diagnosis through continuing education and maintain the standards of the certified arborist’s Code of Ethics.

-Now, when should you call a certified arborist for consultation or service?
+Now, let’s examine when to call a certified arborist for consultation or service.

 Call After a Storm

 When Arizona’s monsoons sweep through the area, the sudden onslaught of water can cause erosion around trees, destabilizing them.
 Trees can even develop root rot where water pools before running off.

 Storms can also weaken limbs that endure high winds.
 If you suspect any of your trees may have been damaged in recent storms, you should call a certified arborist for a tree inspection.

 Call When You Notice Sudden Changes or Dying Branches